Black refugee (War of 1812): Descendants

 The Black refugees make up the largest single source of ancestors for Black Nova Scotians and formed the core of African Nova Scotian communities and churches that still exist today.
-But an estimated 10,000 to 30,000 refugees arrived individually or in small family groups during the antebellum years, seeking freedom from slavery along the Underground Railroad from the United States.

-Large numbers of Black refugees settled in North and East Preston, Nova Scotia, where their descendants still live.
-Many other Black refugees settled in smaller communities, such as Hammonds Plains, Beechville, Windsor and communities throughout the Nova Scotia's Annapolis Valley.
-Some Black refugee families moved closer to Halifax for employment opportunities in the 1840s, forming the Halifax community of Africville.
+In 1848 William Brown Sr. and William Arnold established and founded the boundaries of Africville.
+Edith MacDonald Brown has become the first recorded black female painter in Canada.
+Numbers of Black Refugees settled in Hammonds Plains, North and East Preston, Nova Scotia, where their descendants still live.
+Many other Black refugees settled in other communities, such as Hammonds Plains, Beechville, Windsor and communities throughout the Nova Scotia's Annapolis Valley.
+Africville was the solution to the hardships encountered by the sterile lands at Preston & Hammonds Plains.

-The migration included the religious leader and abolitionist Richard Preston, who established the first African Baptist church in Halifax, and the parents of William Hall, one of Canada's first winners of a Victoria Cross.
+The migration included the religious leader and abolitionist Richard Preston, who established the first African Baptist church in Halifax; the parents of William Hall, one of Canada's first winners of a Victoria Cross; and Benjamin Jackson, a decorated veteran of the American Civil War.
 The Black refugees in Nova Scotia were largely from Virginia and Maryland, and they brought basket-making skills from the Chesapeake Region.
 These are still practiced by their descendants.
 These baskets are very distinct in style from the existing Mi'kmaw and Acadian basket-making styles by other ethnic groups in the region.